berikzayniddinov/HabitMaster/README.md

 Project name: HabitMaster
-for running a web-service
+For running a web-service

 ![image](https://github.com/user-attachments/assets/8b00b0a9-963c-454a-ae63-048555759a61)